Operated by former employees who volunteer their time. Not endorsed or supported by the company.

 HPE Employment Issues

 HPE to sell Hanover Street site.
-(HPI stays on Page Mill Road.) "...right-sized workstations, hot desking options... empower the GenMobile workforce"
+(HPI stays on Page Mill Road.)
+Moving to Aruba offices in Santa Clara. "...right-sized workstations, hot desking options... empower the GenMobile workforce"

 (Note that the company name is "Hewlett Packard Enterprise" -- singular, not plural, and no hyphen.
 Here's the internal training video )